hdmf-dev/hdmf/docs/source/overview_software_architecture.rst

 Software Architecture
 =====================

-The main goal of PyNWB is to enable users and developers to efficiently interact with the NWB data format, format files, and specifications.
-The following figures provide an overview of the high-level architecture of PyNWB and functionality of the various components.
+The main goal of HDMF is to enable users and developers to efficiently interact with the hierarchical object data.
+The following figures provide an overview of the high-level architecture of HDMF and functionality of the various components.

 .. _fig-software-architecture:

 .. figure:: figures/software_architecture.*
    :width: 100%
-   :alt: PyNWB Software Architecture
+   :alt: HDMF Software Architecture

-   Overview of the high-level software architecture of PyNWB (click to enlarge).
+   Overview of the high-level software architecture of HDMF (click to enlarge).

 .. _fig-software-architecture-purpose:

 .. figure:: figures/software_architecture_design_choices.*
    :width: 100%
-   :alt: PyNWB Software Architecture Functions
+   :alt: HDMF Software Architecture Functions

-   We choose a modular design for PyNWB to enable flexibility and separate the various aspects of the NWB:N ecosystem (click to enlarge).
+   We choose a modular design for HDMF to enable flexibility and separate the various levels of standardizing hierarchical data (click to enlarge).

 .. raw:: latex